RazorFlow/docs/src/content/js/guide/components/filter/filter_getvalues.md

 #### Date Range Filter

-Calling {{ linkApi("FilterComponent", "getInputValue") }} returns an array with two strings.
+Calling {{ linkApi("js", "FilterComponent", "getInputValue") }} returns an array with two strings.
 The first string is starting date, and second string is the ending date.

 ~~~
 filter.getInputValue ("sale_period");